 Former nanny Lindsay Gillis of Cleveland, recommends families and nannies talk about sick leave in advance.

 The following tips will help you keep everything running smoothly when the inevitable sick day strikes.

-Before hiring your nanny, hammer out a sick leave policy.
-Make sure it's spelled out in your nanny contract.
-If your nanny calls in sick, determine who’s responsible for finding a backup.
-While it's appreciated, Kavanagh says that a nanny usually isn't expected to help find a replacement.
+Before hiring a nanny, hammer out a sick leave policy.
+Determine who’s responsible for finding a backup caregiver if your nanny calls in sick.
+Kavanagh says that a nanny usually isn't expected to help find a replacement although it is appreciated.

-Grandma's arrived to watch the kids, and you head out the door to work.
-But there's still more to do.
-If possible, call once or twice during the day to see how the kids are adjusting, and answer any questions as they arise.
+The backup caregiver has arrived to watch the kids, and you head into work.
+Make sure to check in once or twice during the day to see how the kids and the backup caregiver are adjusting and answer any questions as they arise.

-By planning ahead, you can sail through the day when your nanny calls in sick, making the day easier for you, the nanny replacement and, most importantly, your child.
+By planning your backup care plan in advance, you can sail through the day when your nanny calls in sick, making the day easier for you, the backup caregiver and, most importantly, your child.